 As you can see from the several different spellings of this holiday, Hebrew words, when transliterated, can be done in various ways, and they all are correct.

 Passover celebrates the story of the Israelites’ exodus from Egypt and bondage under human rulers.
-We cherish our own freedom, and hope for the day when all will be truly free.
-In addition to conducting home rituals, our Congregational second night seder draws well over 200 people and provides a festive and meaningful evening of profound ritual, delicious food and great company.
+We cherish our own freedom and hope for the day when all will be truly free.
+In addition to conducting home rituals, our Congregational second-night seder draws well over 200 people and provides a festive and meaningful evening of profound ritual, delicious food, and great company.
+Click here for the TOI Haggadah!
 Read more about the history and customs of Passover.

 We also mark Shavuot with Confirmation, a Reform Jewish innovation, where our students, completing 10th grade, confirm their Jewish identity and commitment to lifelong Jewish learning.
 It has been said that during a Bar/Bat Mitzvah, Judaism chooses the individual.
 At Confirmation, the individual chooses Judaism.
 Read more about the history and customs of Shavuot.